Arithmetic and Numeric Operations

 • pda (pdarray)

-• where (Boolean or pdarray) – This condition is broadcast over the input.
+• where (bool or pdarray, default=True) – This condition is broadcast over the input.
 At locations where the condition is True, the cosine will be applied to the corresponding value.
 Elsewhere, it will retain its original value.
 Default set to True.

 Returns: